 The CEF considers a loan to be collateral-dependent when the borrower is experiencing financial difficulty and repayment is substantially expected through the sale of the collateral.
-The nonaccrual loan is a collateral-dependent loan, secured by a church building property.
-A Broker's Price Opinion was obtained in 2022 which is the basis for the determination of the fair value of the underlying collateral in 2023.
-The related ACL on collateral-dependent loans was \$40,582 at December 31, 2023.
+The CEF had a collateral-dependent loan, secured by church building loan property, with a balance of \$428,082 at December 31, 2023.
+This collateral-dependent loan had a related ACL of \$40,582 at December 31, 2023.
+There were no collateral-dependent loans at December 31, 2024.